solariumphp/solarium/docs/customizing-solarium.md

         $this->timer('postCreateRequest');
     }

-    // This method uses the aviable param(s) (see plugin abstract class).
+    // This method uses the available param(s) (see plugin abstract class).
     // You can access or modify data this way. public function preExecuteRequest($event)
     {